conradakunga/Blog/_posts/2021-07-29-reducing-bugs-through-better-domain-design.md

 Here we are doing a couple of things:

-- We are making sure the FirstName, Surname, DateOfBirth, EmailAddress and PhoneNumber are provided.
+- We are making sure the `FirstName`, `Surname`, `DateOfBirth`, `EmailAddress` and `PhoneNumber` are provided.
 - For the string values, we are insisting on a value being provided - so we reject empty strings, nulls, and whitespace
-- For date of birth we are rejecting dates later than today or earlier than 1 jan 1900 (The exact date as a lower bound depends on your logic)
+- For date of birth we are rejecting dates later than today or earlier than 1 Jan 1900 (The exact date as a lower bound depends on your logic)

 If the validations pass, we can then go ahead to assign the values.